zhiyhu/demultiplexing-BCL-NexteraXT-384indexes/README.md

 # How to demultiplex BCL to fastq for libraries with Nextera XT 384 indexes

-Scripts and sources to demultiplex BCL to fastq files based on 384 Nextera XT indexes
+Resources to demultiplex BCL to fastq files based on 384 Nextera XT indexes

 ## Tutorials